Azal-Amer/Quantum-Stabilizer-Demo/README.md

-The goal here is to build some simple intuition for encoding circuits, so for a first prototype I'm going to hardcode the generators in.
+The goal here is to build some simple intuition for decoding circuits, so for a first prototype I'm going to hardcode the generators in.
 They can be procedural from a file.
 This also sets me up for webpage level generation later.

+>[!quote] "The gates you use are the decoding circuit.
+To encode, apply the inverse
+of that circuit"
+ > - Quantum Computing FRI Slides Lesson 18

 | ![website layout](assets/Website%20visual%20outline.png)                      |
 | ----------------------------------------------------------------------------- |